Gain access to personalized product screening, the best pricing, rewards, and more!

 Solution: The angle at which you put your Traps can affect the outcome

-Another common mistake someone might make is putting the traps in the wrong angle.
-If you’re using a bait station, remember to put the opening of the station close to the wall, and if you’re using a snap trap, place the trap perpendicular to the wall, with your chosen bait facing the wall.
+Another common mistake someone might make is putting the traps at the wrong angle.
+If you’re using a bait station, remember to put the station's opening close to the wall, and if you’re using a snap trap, place the trap perpendicular to the wall, with your chosen bait facing the wall.

-Angles might seem like a small detail, but in some cases it could make a world of difference.
+Angles might seem like a small detail, but in some cases, they could make a world of difference.

 Not Enough Traps